Accelerated (Fast-Track) BA-MPA Program

-The requirements for completion of the combined bachelor’s-master’s degree program are identical to those for completion of the two separate degrees.
-Because a set number of credits for coursework taken for the master’s degree (500-600 level) also count for the undergraduate degree, students are able to complete the course requirements for the bachelor’s degree in four years and the course requirements for the combined bachelor’s-master’s degree in five years.
+The requirements for completion of the accelerated bachelor’s-master’s degree program are identical to those for completion of the two separate degrees.
+Because a set number of credits for coursework taken for the master’s degree (500-600 level) also count for the undergraduate degree, students are able to complete the course requirements for the bachelor’s degree in four years and the course requirements for the accelerated bachelor’s-master’s degree in five years.
 By completing the bachelor’s degree requirements during their first four years, students are assured of the bachelor’s degree if, for any reason, they do not complete the fifth year.
+Please see the course sequence template here.

 The MPA can be combined with the following undergraduate majors: